ZarnackGroup/racoon_clip/docs/all_options.rst

 Using a standard barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **experiment_type:** ("iCLIP"/"iCLIP2"/"iCLIP3"/"eCLIP_5ntUMI"/"eCLIP_10ntUMI"/"eCLIP_ENCODE_5ntUMI"/"eCLIP_ENCODE_10ntUMI"/"miReCLIP"
+- **experiment_type:** ("iCLIP"/"iCLIP2"/"iCLIP3"/"eCLIP_5ntUMI"/"eCLIP_10ntUMI"/
+    "eCLIP_ENCODE_5ntUMI"/"eCLIP_ENCODE_10ntUMI"/"miReCLIP"
     /"noBarcode_noUMI"/"other"): *default: "other"*; The type of your experiment.

 ..
 Note::

    There are special types "eCLIP_ENCODE_5ntUMI" and "eCLIP_ENCODE_10ntUMI" because ENCODE data no longer has UMI information in the reads, but instead appends it to the end of the read names.
-If unsure if the data has a 5nt or 10nt UMI, check the read headers (for example, with head encode_sample.fastq)
+If unsure if the data has a 5nt or 10nt UMI, check the read headers (for example, with `head encode_sample.fastq`)

 Using manual barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^